- Duration: 3 years

 Application

-Download template for PhD project description (docx).
+Download the template for PhD project description (docx).

 Read more about the requirements below.